Xmonero/oxen-mq/README.md

   section).

     ```C++
-    // Send to a service node, establishing a connection if necessary:
+    // Send to a masternode, establishing a connection if necessary:
     std::string my_sn = ...; // 32-byte pubkey of a known SN
     lmq.send(my_sn, "sn.explode", "{ \"seconds\": 30 }");